Table of Contents[Hide][Show]

 Airlines typically have a lot of rules, and it can be confusing to know what you are allowed to bring, and what bags you are allowed to carry.

-Electric razors and disposable are surprisingly allowed in checked luggage as well as carry-on luggage.
+Electric razors and disposable are allowed in checked luggage as well as carry-on luggage.
 The rules for Straight Razors and Safety Razors are much more stringent.
 We hope you’ve learned about what you can and cannot bring in your luggage.